Spenser: For Hire: Home media

-As of 2023, the series is currently available for streaming online on The Roku Channel and Tubi.
+As of 2023, the series was available for streaming online on The Roku Channel and Tubi.

 Spin-offs and remakes

 In 1989, after the show ended, Brooks starred in his own spin-off series, A Man Called Hawk.

 From 1999 to 2001, Joe Mantegna played the detective in a series of three telemovies on A&E.

 In an April 23, 2009 blog entry, Robert Parker stated that he was in talks with TNT to produce a remake of the series.
 However, Parker died in 2010 before these plans could take place.

 The 2020 Netflix film Spenser Confidential is the first installment of a reboot of the series.